Rudman5/Diploma-game/README.md

 # Diploma-game

-A strategic simulation game (RTS/sandbox) in which the player leads the development of a permanent human base on the Moon.
-The game is based on real lunar missions from both the past and the future.
-Each mission represents a level with unique challenges and objectives.
+A strategic simulation game where you command the Apollo 11 astronauts who remained on the Moon to prepare for humanity's return.
+Guide the astronauts as they establish the first lunar base, deploy landing infrastructure, and survive using limited resources while awaiting the Artemis program's arrival.

 # Run